Simple DIY Circular Saw Straight Edge Guide (with pictures)

 Cut 4 plywood strips and attach them to the plywood shoe tightly around the circular saw to fix the saw in position.
 I am using a jigsaw table for these delicate cuts.

-Cut the front and the back strip to size.
+Cut the front and the back strips to size.
 Attach the front strip to the base, wait until the glue dries, place the circular saw on the base for reference, and attach the back strip.
 Additionally, fix the strips with screws.

-NOTE: Since I had some leftovers in the workshop instead of wood strips, I am using aluminum L angles for the side attachments.
+Repeat the process and attach the side strips around the circular saw.
+Since I had some leftovers in the workshop instead of wood strips, I am using aluminum L angles for the side attachments.
 There is no difference between those.
-Just make sure the thickness of the strips is higher than the thickness of the circular saw base plate.

 Step 3: Make a plunge cut

 Get familiar with these circular saw safety tips before making a plunge cut and make sure you take all necessary safety precautions.
-Making a plunge cut with a circular saw needs practice.
-If you don’t feel comfortable with it, don’t do it.
-To make the cut you can also use a router or a jigsaw.

 Find This Blog Post Useful?